-- 1. Non-linear: Equation 20 is highly non-linear and difficult to optimize due to the sum of the log-likelihoods in the second term. - 2.
-Gaussian Mixture Model Accuracy for $P(\rho) \approx P(\hat{U}^T \rho)$: We approximated the likelihood of the BRDF by a 4 dimensional Gaussian mixture model.
+- Non-linear: Equation 20 is highly non-linear and difficult to optimize due to the log of the Gaussian mixture model in the second term. - 2) Gaussian Mixture Model Accuracy for $P(\rho) \approx P(\hat{U}^T \rho)$: We approximated the likelihood of the BRDF by a 4 dimensional Gaussian mixture model.
 This reduction in dimensionality was necessary due to the curse of dimensionality.
 However, it also implicitly assumes that the BRDF lies not too far from the space of plausible BRDFs.
 Since the likelihood is only determined based on 4 dimensions (and thus only regularizes these four), the other 296 dimensions can be set to any value (including unreasonable values that result in an implausible BRDF).